Gutter Done: Your Step-by-Step Guide to Installing Gutters and Downspouts

 Proper planning is the foundation of a successful gutter and downspout installation.
 Before you pick up a single tool, understand your home’s specific needs to create a system that effectively manages water.

-Why Gutters are Your Home’s First Line of Defense
+Why Gutters Are Your Home’s First Line of Defense

 Without gutters, rainwater cascades off your roof directly to the ground around your foundation.
 This uncontrolled runoff can cause a host of expensive problems: